Marketing Focus – Direct Marketing

 Its key elements are:

-- Targeting – correctly identifying your target market and then finding a way to reach them through buying databases, advertising in targeted publications, or piggy-backing appropriate communication methods such as email newsletters.
+Targeting – correctly identifying your target market and then finding a way to reach them through buying databases, sending direct mail to specific postcodes, advertising in targeted publications, or piggy-backing appropriate communication methods such as email newsletters.

-- Control – This is a highly measurable medium as there is a clear call to action.
-This can enable testing of copy, artwork and offer with control groups to improve responses and you should be monitoring your ROI on each campaign.
+Control – This is a highly measurable medium as there is a clear call-to-action.
+This can enable testing of copy, artwork and offers with control groups to improve responses and you should be monitoring your ROI on each campaign.

 Can it work for you?

 I believe that direct marketing is the best method for small companies with a limited budget as it is the most focused form of marketing which concentrates heavily on results.
-Here are a number of ways you can use it:
+So think about ways to make your communication more direct.

-- If you’re advertising it should be an ad with a very strong call to action to maximise the impact from your spend.
+If you’re advertising it should be in the right place or media to reach your target market and the ad should have a very strong call-to-action to maximise the impact from your spend.

-- Emails should lead back to your website and encourage people to take part, either to register for something or to buy.
+Emails should lead back to your website or social media channels and encourage people to do something – either to register for something, download something, interact with something, or to buy.

 What are the pitfalls?

-Be aware that regulation on direct marketing is changing all the time and data protection regulations are being strongly enforced in Spain and the UK.
-If you are building a database through networking, logging enquiries and researching the market you should work on the opt-in rule – email them to let them know you’d like to include them on your mailing list and only include those which say yes.
+Be aware that data protection regulations are strongly enforced in Spain and the UK.
+If you are building a database through networking, logging enquiries and researching the market you should work on the opt-in rule – email them to let them know you’d like to include them on your mailing list and only include those which agree to their inclusion.
 Always include an opt-out facility on every email you send and use a mailing programme which takes the data automatically off your list if someone does opt out so you don’t bother them.

-There has recently been changes to the telephone regulations in Spain, so do your research and make sure you comply.
+If you’re new to Spain, or don’t speak the language, make sure you know the rules and that you comply.
 Also take very good care of your data and never sell or give data to other companies.
-If you comply with these simple rules you’ll keep your contacts and the regulators happy.
+If you comply with these simple rules, you’ll keep your contacts and the regulators happy.

 Direct Marketing is highly developed in the UK with companies selling high quality, highly segmented data for this purpose.
-Unfortunately for businesses here there is a lack of quality data available so it is often better to piggy-back a relevant website’s newsletter for example than try to buy a database of your own.
+Unfortunately for businesses on the Costa del Sol, there is a lack of quality data available so it is often better to piggy-back a relevant website’s newsletter for example than try to buy a database of your own.

 Don’t overuse your database – Once you have built a database of your own through marketing beware of contacting them too often as they’ll get annoyed and opt-out.
 Contact should be made regularly where appropriate and only if you have something interesting to say to your audience.
 There are no hard and fast rules regarding frequency, if you’re not sure why not ask them by using a survey?
 At least then they’ll feel involved!